zhermin/LeetNode/README.md

     - `--build`: Rebuilds containers without having to first run `docker compose down` if there are new changes after `git pull`
     - `--force-recreate`: Recreates containers forcefully in case changes were not detected

-1. Get a DNS address and point to the public IP address, example from freedns; might be different for intranet / VPN access
+1. Get a DNS address and point it to the public IP address, example from freedns; might be different for intranet / VPN access.
-1. If everything ran without errors, the app should be accessible on the URL or the IP address directly, if on the same network as the server
+1. If everything ran without errors, the app should be accessible on the URL or the IP address directly, if on the same network as the server.

 ### Development Mode